tsepuri/ulamp/Courseware/09.8_Assignment/README.md

 The main NodeJS file for your Bluetooth service should be named **peripheral.js**.  **peripheral.js** should be executable as a shell script (e.g., `#! /usr/bin/env node`).

+### Bluetooth Specifications

+Please refer to [Core Bluetooth Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/) for information on Characteristics and Descriptors.
+Note, this is a somewhat daunting document.
+Do not be intimidated - you can work your way through it.
+Some things you might find useful in the specification:

+* GATT `Characteristic User Description` (UUID 0x2901)
+* GATT `Characteristic Presentation Format` (UUID 0x2904) (7 bytes or "octets")

+Hints for `Characteristic Presentation Format`:

+* `unitless` (0x2700) should be used for all Unit octets
+* 0x01 is the Bluetooth SIG Namespace and should be used in the Name Space octet
+* 0x0000 can be used for the Description octets

+Please refer to [GATT Specification Supplement found here](https://www.bluetooth.com/specifications/assigned-numbers/) for information about Bluetooth SIG defined Characteristics (e.g., "Manufacturer Name String", "Model Number String", etc.).

+Please refer to [16-bitt UIIDs found here](https://www.bluetooth.com/specifications/assigned-numbers/) for information about Bluetooth SIG defined UUIDs (including Characteristic Descriptors, Units - e.g., .

+Please refer to [Format Types found here](https://www.bluetooth.com/specifications/assigned-numbers/) for information on types (e.g., `uint8`, `utf8s`, etc.).

 ### Services

 Your device should Advertise and support the following Services: